m2mathew/mikemathew-11ty/src/pages/about.md

 This site is built with [Eleventy]() which means most content was written using [Markdown](https://daringfireball.net/projects/markdown/).

 The original incarnation of the site was a [RapidWeaver](http://realmacsoftware.com/rapidweaver/) project.
 After a brief rewrite in [Jekyll](https://jekyllrb.com/) then a longer time hanging out with [GatsbyJS](https://www.gatsbyjs.com/), we ended up here!
 Hosting by [Netlify](https://www.netlify.com/).
-Coding is done in [Visual Studio Code](https://code.visualstudio.com/) (with generous assistance from the dev tools).
+Coding happens in [Visual Studio Code](https://code.visualstudio.com/) (with generous assistance from browser dev tools).
 I use a 2021 16" M1 Max MacBook Pro — it's the best machine I've ever used.

 As a constant learner, I will likely be poking and prodding here and there throughout this space, so it might not always look the same.
-Also, there is little guarantee that it will appear correctly on older browsers, so [keep them up to date](https://browsehappy.com")!
+Also, there is little guarantee that it will appear correctly on older browsers, so [keep them up to date](https://browsehappy.com)!